rexgarland/markdown-plan/README.md

 Check out the corresponding [Sublime Text package](https://github.com/rexgarland/MarkdownPlan) for syntax highlighting and live summaries:
 ![status-bar](images/status-bar.png)

+## Reference

-## Plans
+### Plans

-A markdown plan is a markdown file, where each header or list item is parsed as a "task."
-It must have one title line at the start, and you cannot jump up more than one indentation level or header level from one line to the next.
+A markdown plan is a markdown file with the extension `plan.md`.
+Each header or list item is parsed as a "task."

+The file must have one title line at the start, and you cannot jump up more than one indentation level or header level from one line to the next.
 This is because indentation and header level are used to denote parent-child relationships between tasks and create a directed acyclic graph (DAG), where the title task represents the only sink in the DAG.

-## Tasks
+### Tasks

 Any line formatted as a list item or header is parsed as a task according to the following syntax.
 ```